• Skip to primary navigation

 How Many Calories in Lentil Stew?

-A serving of this Lentil Stew is 412 calories.
+A serving of Lentil Stew is 412 calories.
 This recipe makes 6 good servings.

 Landscape photo of garnished Lentil Stew